Best practice for caring for designs and homemade items

 Your New Hand crafted or UV Acrylic JEWELLERY is best cared for by:

 All by jewellery created by N’Dene is bought within Australia.
-The earring findings are 925 Sterling Silver from an Australian company - “ Over the Rainbow” I use their Sterling Silver jump rings or a Stainless Steel or steel based black and copper coloured jump rings which are perfect for sensitive skin as it contains slightly less nickel than Surgical Steel.
+The earring findings are 925 Sterling Silver from an Australian company - “ Over the Rainbow polymer clay” I use their Sterling Silver jump rings or a Stainless Steel or steel based or aluminium black and copper and coloured jump rings which are perfect for sensitive skin as it contains slightly less nickel than Surgical Steel.
 If you would like to order any gold or other materials for commissions please email.

 Your Best practice for long-life Artwork care is: